sccherry/slides/README.md

-# static-starter
+# slides

-A starter template for building static sites.
+Slide decks for presentations I have given.